-Red Wings tickets for the Central Division 2010-11 champions are available now.
+Red Wings tickets are available now.
 From center ice to the boards, Ticket King can get you up close to the action.
-The Red Wings are looking to build upon their 47-25 winning record of last season.
+The Red Wings are looking to build upon 24-16 winning record of last season.
+As they managed to find a way into the NHL playoffs in 2013, the team is playing their best hockey at just the right time.
 Last minute orders are not a problem.
 Ticket King can deliver your Red Wings tickets overnight.

 Detroit Red Wings History